mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 simultaneous users in the self-managed installation is checked each quarter, using [Seat Link](#seat-link).

+### Billable users

-Every occupied seat is counted in the subscription, with the following exceptions:
+Every user that occupies a seat is considered a _billable user_, with the following exceptions.
+Each billable user is counted against the number of subscription seats.

+The following users are excluded from the count of billable users:

 - [Deactivated](../../user/admin_area/activating_deactivating_users.md#deactivating-a-user), [pending approval](../../user/admin_area/approving_users.md) and
-  [blocked](../../user/admin_area/blocking_unblocking_users.md) users who are restricted prior to the renewal of a subscription won't be counted as active users for the renewal subscription.
-They may count as active users in the subscription period in which they were originally added.
+  [blocked](../../user/admin_area/blocking_unblocking_users.md) users who are restricted prior to the renewal of a subscription are not counted as billable users for the renewal subscription.
+They may count as billable users in the subscription period in which they were originally added.
 - Members with Guest permissions on an Ultimate subscription.
-- GitLab-created service accounts: `Ghost User` and bots (`Support Bot`, [`Project bot users`](../../user/project/settings/project_access_tokens.md#project-bot-users), etc.).
+- GitLab-created service accounts: `Ghost User` and bots (`Support Bot`, [`Project bot users`](../../user/project/settings/project_access_tokens.md#project-bot-users), and so on).

 ### Users statistics